larshasstdas/Remote-PC-Power-Switch/README.md

 ## Getting 5 V while the PC is off

 The circuit needs power in the soft-off state (S5) so the receiver can listen for the signal.
-A normal USB port is usually dead when the PC is off — you have to enable standby power in the BIOS, or use an always-on source.
+A normal USB port is usually dead when the PC is off so you have to enable standby power in the BIOS, or use an always-on source.

 | Setting | Value | Why |
 |---------|-------|-----|